njeriigxx/Street-Food/ReadME.md

 By Njeri Gathuku

 Description This is a Korean Street Food website.
 In it there are different street foods.
-The website offers suggextions to customers on different street foods found in Korean.
+The website offers suggesUtions to customers on different street foods found in Korean.

 Setup/Installation Requirements 1)Install the Visual studio code 2)Git clone the repository 3)Make sure the live server extension is installed 4)Click on Go live